python/devguide/pullrequest.rst

 Here is a quick overview of you can contribute to CPython on GitHub:

-1. If an issue doesn't already exist, `create an Issue`_ that describes your change
+1. If an Issue doesn't exist, `create an Issue`_ that describes your change

 2.  `Get started`_ and set up your system